Texas Tech University

 4. Application Review

-The department chair, dean, or immediate supervisor to whom the MIDRF is submitted shall review the request to determine the faculty member's eligibility.
+The department chair or dean to whom the MIDRF is submitted shall review the request to determine the faculty member's eligibility.
 The eligibility decision shall be based upon

-a. the faculty member meeting the eligibility requirements set forth in section 2,
+a.
+The faculty member meeting the eligibility requirements set forth in section 2; and

 5. Period of Modification